open-energy-transition/open-tyndp/doc/sb.rst

 ------------

-By default, Open-TYNDP retrieves input datasets from ``data.pypsa.org`` (``archive`` source) or their original primary sources.
+By default, Open-TYNDP retrieves input datasets from ``data.pypsa.org`` (``archive`` source) or their original primary sources, meaning data is pulled from several different domains.
 As an alternative, most datasets are also mirrored to a dedicated Google Cloud Storage bucket (``open-tyndp-data-store``) under the ``tyndp-archive`` source.
 This mirror consolidates downloads to a single URL, which can simplify IT or security approval processes.
 The Google Cloud Storage requires no account and all files are versioned for reproducibility.